MangelMaxime/Nacara/docs/content/guide/theme.md

 | That a page carries its headings, whichever plugin read them out of it | Whether a table of contents is shown, and where |
 | That an asset is written once, and only when its bytes changed | Which stylesheets and scripts a page carries |

-That division is why swapping themes does not change your content, and why a plugin can ship a widget - a search box, a version switcher - without knowing which theme will draw it.
+So swapping themes does not change your content, and a plugin can ship a widget - a search box, a version switcher - without knowing which theme draws it.